Hallstatt (China): Reception in Austria

 Hallstatt's mayor Alexander Scheutz first heard about the plans to build a replica of his town in 2011.
 At that point, the construction was already in an advanced state.

 While parts of the Hallstatt population viewed the Chinese plans with scepticism, Scheutz said that he saw a chance in the project for the tourism in the "original" Hallstatt.
 He personally visited the opening ceremony in 2012 and signed an agreement for cultural exchange.

 Similar projects in China

 The construction of Hallstatt is part of a trend in China to mimic or rebuild other parts of the world.
 While this is one of only a few examples where a whole town layout has been partly replicated (the second being Venice), there are many similar places in China.
-Other examples include a copy of the Eiffel Tower in Tianducheng and several copies of European castles in Chongqing.
-For other portions of whole cities replicated in China, there is a Manhattan in Tianjin (Yujiapu Financial District) and a copy of Jackson Hole, Wyoming, in Hebei province (Jackson Hole, China).
-There is also a replica of Venice in Dalian, Liaoning province, which freezes over in winter.
+Other examples include a copy of the Eiffel Tower in Tianducheng and European castles built by cake magnate Liu Chonghua in Chongqing.
+There is also a copy of Jackson Hole, Wyoming, in Hebei province (Jackson Hole, China) and a replica of Venice in Dalian, Liaoning province, which freezes over in winter.

-Many of these copycat cities are housing developments for the wealthier Chinese population.
+The Huawei Ox Horn Campus in Dongguan also features twelve groups of buildings based on European cities or regions, including Heidelberg Castle, buildings of Český Krumlov, Verona, Bologna, Budapest, Tallinn, and Granada.